 Radon is a naturally occurring, inert, odorless, colorless, radioactive gas.
 It is formed by the radioactive decay of uranium in rock, soil, and water.
 So, without a test, there is no way to know if your home has it.

 Radon moves through the soil, and into the air and into homes through small cracks and voids in the foundation.
 Homes trap radon in living spaces, where it may build up to dangerous levels.

 Radon is right behind cigarettes as the second leading cause of lung cancer.
 It is associated with 15,000 to 22,000 lung cancer deaths in the United States annually.

 Radon decays quickly, giving off tiny radioactive particles.
 When inhaled, these radioactive particles can damage the cells that line the lungs.
 Long-term exposure to radon can lead to lung cancer, which is the only type of cancer proven to be associated with inhaling radon.
 There has been a suggestion of an increased risk of leukemia associated with radon exposure in adults and children; however, the evidence is not conclusive.

 Radon is actually a controversial topic and while there are many credible sources that question the effects radon has on human beings, the evidence and research that it is harmful are too overwhelming for us to ignore, especially when representing home buyers.
 Here is a list of organizations that state Radon is a health threat:

 - Environmental Protection Agency

-Testing for Radon in Homes
+Testing for Radon in Colorado

 Radon is listed as a hazard in the Colorado Seller’s Property Disclosure form and must be disclosed if the Sellers know that it exists or ever has existed.